Why Are Car Window Shades Essential for Camping?

 Okay, so I see custom-fit shades can cost like $200 for a whole set.
 Can I just buy a bunch of cheap $5 reflective windshield shades from Walmart and cut them to fit my side windows?

-Look, I admire the hustle, but that's a recipe for frustration.
+The DIY route is tempting, but it's a recipe for frustration.
 Those cheap shades are designed for windshields, not the complex curves of side windows.
 You'll end up with gaps, they'll fall down, and you'll spend more time fiddling with them than sleeping.
-The custom ones might cost more upfront, but they actually work and save you headaches.
-My $50 lesson learned.
+The custom ones might cost more upfront, but they actually work and save the headaches.
+Call it a $50 lesson learned.

 Do I really need special shades, or can I just use blankets I already own?

 Blankets are better than nothing, but they're not the same.
 They don't block light nearly as well, and they don't reflect heat.
-I tried using thick moving blankets once, and my car still got way too hot.
 Plus, they can look pretty sketchy from the outside, attracting unwanted attention.

 What if I get good shades, but my car still gets super hot inside when camping?

 Shades are a huge help, but they're not magic.
 If you're camping in extreme heat, you also need to think about ventilation.
 Parking in the shade is key, and consider a battery-powered fan to keep air circulating.
-My first desert trip taught me you need multiple layers of defense against the heat.
+A desert trip shows you need multiple layers of defense against the heat.

 Can leaving reflective shades up in my car for weeks on end damage my windows or tint?

 Generally, no, not if you're using decent quality shades designed for cars.
 The reflective material is usually pretty soft.
 The only real risk is if you have a cheap, sticky residue on the shade that transfers to your window.
-I've had mine in my car for years without issue.
+Quality shades last for years without issue.

 I heard that window shades can make your car look like you're trying to hide something, attracting police attention.
 Is that true?